 The three colors red, blue and pink shown in the power curve or the waveform indicate the curve for current, voltage and power respectively.
 From the phasor diagram, it is clear that the current and voltage are in phase with each other that means the value of current and voltage attains its peak at the same instant of time, and the power curve is always positive for all the values of current and voltage.

-As in DC supply circuit the product of voltage and current is known as the Power in the circuit similarly the power is same in the AC circuit also, the only difference is that in AC circuit the instantaneous value of voltage and current is taken into consideration.
-Therefore, the instantaneous power in a pure resistive circuit is given by the equation shown below
+As in DC supply circuit, the product of voltage and current is known as the Power in the circuit similarly the power is same in the AC circuit also, the only difference is that in AC circuit the instantaneous value of voltage and current is taken into consideration.
+Therefore, the instantaneous power in a purely resistive circuit is given by the equation shown below

 Putting the value of cosωt in equation (4) the value of power will be given by

 - Vr.m.s – root mean square value of supply voltage